queenBNE/SwitchingModelFamily/README.md

-# SwitchingModelFamily
+# Switching Model Family
-Switching models with respect to a family of network classes
+Implementations of 8 switching models with respect to a family of network classes.